-University officials will review your Application Package when it is complete.
+College officials will review your Application Package when it is complete.
 It is our goal to send you written notification within two weeks of application deadline.
 At any time, however, you may contact the Registrar's Office to inquire as to the status of your application.

 If you receive a letter of acceptance, it will include information regarding subsequent steps.

 Included with your letter of acceptance will be a copy of the Student Handbook and a form indicating that you have read the handbook and agree to comply with it.
 This form should be returned to the Registrar's Office immediately.

+, age 28

+Along with your acceptance letter you will receive a Physical Readiness Report that is to be completed by a licensed physician and returned to Registrar's Office.
 The acceptance letter will also ask that you provide a recent photograph of yourself.
 This photo will help us to recognize you at orientation and therefore, better serve you.

 Finally, you should send the tuition deposit along with Physical Readiness Report and the Student Handbook form in order to confirm your enrollment.

-If the University is unable to accept you for enrollment in the upcoming semester, we will advise you regarding the steps you should take before resubmitting your application.
-3) Intent to Enroll By returning the statement regarding the Student Handbook, and your tuition deposit, you are informing the college that you intend to enroll and to register for classes in the upcoming semester.
+If the college is unable to accept you for enrollment in the upcoming semester, we will advise you regarding the steps you should take before resubmitting your application.

+3) Intent to Enroll

+By returning your Physical Readiness Report, the statement regarding the Student Handbook, and your tuition deposit, you are informing the college that you intend to enroll and to register for classes in the upcoming semester.
 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.

+AWARD OF CREDIT

-Award of credit Oikos University awards one unit of academic credit for each 50- minute class session per week based on the Carnegie unit.
+Oikos University awards one unit of academic credit for each 50-minute class session per week based on the Carnegie unit.
 Students are supposed to complete a minimum of two hours of academic work such as preparation and home assignment outside of class for each credit.
 The policy on academic credits is based on generally accepted in degree-granting institutions of higher education.
 A semester consists of 16 weeks including final examination.
-Oikos University advises the students of all majors to limit their job or social commitments so that they can give their coursework adequate attention TRANSFER OF CREDIT Oikos welcomes the transfer of course work from accredited institutions.
+Oikos University advises the students of all majors to limit their job or social commitments so that they can give their coursework adequate attention

+TRANSFER OF CREDIT

+Oikos welcomes the transfer of course work from accredited institutions.
 (Such institutions have been accredited by an agency that is, in turn, recognized by the Council for Higher Education Accreditation (CHEA).)
 In order to request this transfer, you should arrange for an official transcript (signed and sealed) to be mailed or faxed directly from the previous institution to Oikos's Registrar's Office.

 Credit is evaluated on a course-for-course basis, requiring that course descriptions and credit values be comparable.
 Only work earned with a grade of "C" or higher is transferable; however, a grade from transfer credits do not compute into the student's Oikos GPA.

 Transfer of credit may be possible from recognized but unaccredited institutions.
 The same procedures and requirements as previously noted apply.
 In addition, Oikos takes steps to ensure that course work taken in the sending institution is comparable to course work offered by Oikos.
 These steps include one or more of the following: